 When you’re laying your tiles, you want to make sure you are checking for patterns and adjusting to keep the look flowing.
 Depending on your tile, you could have somewhere between 4 and 16 pattern variations.
 To keep the tile looking more realistic, it may mean turning and rotating tiles to create variety.

 When it came to placing the tile, we found our rhythm by having one person feeding boards to me, I would set – then I would check all corners to make sure the board was even with the previous tile.
 If it was too high or too low, I used an amazing tool called a tack lifter (thanks Jacob for that tip) to pop the low tile up and place wedges in the corners to level it with the rest.
 We used a few different tile wedges, these were the easiest tile wedges we used by far!

 Finally, you place the spacers, which will become your grout lines and lay the next one.
 We used a 1/8″ spacer.
 We wanted to go as thin as possible.
 I think we probably could have done 1/16″ but at the time we were nervous being newbies, so we went for the 1/8″.

 Step 4: Time to Grout

-After the thin set and tile has set (about 24 to 48 hours), you’ll pull up all your spacers.
+After the thin-set and tile have set (about 24 to 48 hours), you’ll pull up all your spacers.
 We just went around with shoes and kicked them up out of the grooves and then swept them into a pile.
 Now it’s time to come back through and grout.

 Laying grout is time-consuming.
 You mix the grout in very small batches and then come through with a float and get the grout in between all your grooves.
 You’re laying the grout down and then you’ll polish it off.
 Here’s a Grout Video Tutorial we found helpful.